[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 The correct answer is number one.

 In this sentence, 놀다 is “to play.”
-To make it “to hang out,” you can use the grammar, -(으)러 가다 “to do something” and say 놀러 가다 “to hang out.”
+To make it “to hang out,” you can use the grammar -(으)러 가다 “to do something” and say 놀러 가다 “to hang out.”

-Since 놀러 가다 doesn’t have a final consonant, so you can add -ㄹ 만큼 and say 놀러 갈 만큼 “close enough to hang out.”
+Since 놀러 가다 doesn’t have a final consonant, you can add -ㄹ 만큼 and say 놀러 갈 만큼 “close enough to hang out.”

 The number two 놀러 간 만큼 means “as much as we hung out,” which is in the past tense, so it is different from the translation.